johnkhughes/john-hughes-web/README.md

 ## License

-All original content is released under the [Creative Commons Attribution-NoDerivatives License](http://creativecommons.org/licenses/by-nd/4.0/).
-The source code for the site and the code samples within the content are released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Content is released under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+Code is released under the [MIT License](https://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) for details.